Mahmoudmohamed811/AWSDevOpsStack/README.md

 # AWS Terraform Project Documentation

 Welcome to the documentation for the AWS Terraform project.
-This guide provides an overview of the infrastructure, deployment steps, and troubleshooting tips for managing a web application hosted on AWS EC2 with a MySQL RDS backend, deployed using Terraform and Docker.
+This guide provides an overview of the infrastructure, deployment steps, and troubleshooting tips for managing a web application hosted on multiple AWS EC2 instances behind an Application Load Balancer (ALB), with a MySQL RDS backend, deployed using Terraform and configured with Ansible.

 ---